Swedish Gambling Authority Review

 Still, some operators have hinted at what some of the regulations include, and we’ll look at these below.

-As with all online gambling regulators, the Swedish Gambling Authority require that all operators provide players with a suitable range of responsible gambling tools.
+As with all online gambling regulators, the Swedish Gambling Authority requires that all operators provide players with a suitable range of responsible gambling tools.
 They state:

-‘A gambling operator that has been granted a licence must protect players from excessive gambling, duty of care.
-This should include monitoring behaviours and, as necessary, helping players to limit their gambling.’
+‘A gambling operator that has been granted a license must protect players from excessive gambling, duty of care.
+This should include monitoring behaviors and, as necessary, helping players to limit their gambling.’

 License holders are also all linked to a self-exclusion database, and players – via the gambling authority – will be able to exclude themselves from all online gambling websites, much like we’ve seen implemented in the UK with GAMSTOP.